LyondellBasell Industries N.V. (LYB) Stock: A Closer Look at the Analyst Ratings

 LYB) stock’s latest price update

 LyondellBasell Industries N.V.
-(NYSE: LYB)’s stock price has decreased by -0.42 compared to its previous closing price of 85.04.
-However, the company has experienced a -4.78% decline in its stock price over the last five trading sessions.
-Barron’s reported on 02/17/23 that Dow and 5 Other Stocks to Play the Future of Plastic
+(NYSE: LYB)’s stock price has increased by 0.97 compared to its previous closing price of 85.74.
+Nevertheless, the company has seen a 2.23% surge in its stock price over the last five trading sessions.

 LYB’s Market Performance

-LyondellBasell Industries N.V.
-(LYB) has experienced a -4.78% fall in stock performance for the past week, with a -15.41% drop in the past month, and a 1.20% rise in the past quarter.
-The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 2.61% for LYB.
-The simple moving average for the last 20 days is -9.30% for LYB stock, with a simple moving average of -3.30% for the last 200 days.
+LYB’s stock has risen by 2.23% in the past week, with a monthly drop of -8.54% and a quarterly rise of 5.19%.
+The volatility ratio for the week is 2.72% while the volatility levels for the last 30 days are 2.78% for LyondellBasell Industries N.V.
+The simple moving average for the last 20 days is -4.84% for LYB stock, with a simple moving average of -0.50% for the last 200 days.

 Analysts’ Opinion of LYB

-Many brokerage firms have already submitted their reports for LYB stocks, with RBC Capital Mkts repeating the rating for LYB by listing it as a “Outperform.”
-The predicted price for LYB in the upcoming period, according to RBC Capital Mkts is $130 based on the research report published on February 24th of the current year 2023.
+Many brokerage firms have already submitted their reports for LYB stocks, with Deutsche Bank repeating the rating for LYB by listing it as a “Buy.”
+The predicted price for LYB in the upcoming period, according to Deutsche Bank is $100 based on the research report published on March 20th of the current year 2023.

-Credit Suisse, on the other hand, stated in their research note that they expect to see LYB reach a price target of $109.
-The rating they have provided for LYB stocks is “Outperform” according to the report published on February 06th, 2023.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see LYB reach a price target of $130, previously predicting the price at $99.
+The rating they have provided for LYB stocks is “Outperform” according to the report published on February 24th, 2023.

-Atlantic Equities gave a rating of “Overweight” to LYB, setting the target price at $110 in the report published on January 31st of the current year.
+Credit Suisse gave a rating of “Outperform” to LYB, setting the target price at $109 in the report published on February 06th of the current year.

-During the last 5 trading sessions, LYB fell by -4.78%, which changed the moving average for the period of 200-days by -25.88% in comparison to the 20-day moving average, which settled at $92.66.
-In addition, LyondellBasell Industries N.V. saw 1.99% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LYB rose by +2.23%, which changed the moving average for the period of 200-days by -22.91% in comparison to the 20-day moving average, which settled at $90.47.
+In addition, LyondellBasell Industries N.V. saw 4.26% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading